KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 7. Recommendation: The README seems not to have an update section (like `## Update`).
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Update-Instructions)).
 8. Recommendation: The README seems to have a modules array (Found `modules: [`).
 This is usually not necessary.
 Please remove it if it is not needed ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
 9. Recommendation: The README seems to have a config example without a trailing comma.
 Please add one ([basic instructions](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/readme_bestpractices.md#Config-Instructions)).
-10. Recommendation: The README seems to have incorrect clone instructions.
-Please check the URL.
-11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-12. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
+11. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Run `npm update` to update to lockfileVersion 3.
-13. Recommendation: There is no CHANGELOG file.
+12. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-14. Recommendation: There is no CODE_OF_CONDUCT file.
+13. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-15. Recommendation: There is no dependabot configuration file.
+14. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-16. Recommendation: No linter configuration was found.
+15. Recommendation: No linter configuration was found.
 A linter is very helpful, it is worth using one even for small projects.
 You can use ESLint or Biome ([ESLint guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/eslint.md), [Biome guide](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/blob/main/guides/biome.md)).

 ### [MMM-PopulationClock by Mykle1](https://github.com/mykle1/MMM-PopulationClock)